 A developing fetus is continually exposed to foreign proteins and cells, which are transferred from the mother through the placenta.
 For whatever reasons, this exposure is unusually intensive, as compared to most other mammals.
-That's why lab studies using mice on the fetal immune system turned out to be misleading.
+That's why lab studies using mice on the fetal immune system proved misleading.

 Chan teamed up with immunologist Florent Ginhoux at the Agency for Science, Technology & Research in Singapore to study dendritic cells -- immune cells that break down foreign material, then present fragments of it to other immune cells called T cells.
 Some T cells are then activated, using the antigens provided to deal with a threat.
 The researchers found that human fetuses have functional dendritic cells by 13 weeks of gestation.
 However, although these dendritic cells are much like those of adult humans, they have a somewhat different behavior: instead of providing targets for T cells to attack, they are more likely to activate a special class of T cells, known as "regulatory T cells", which suppress immune response.

 That makes sense, because most of the foreign antigens the fetus obtains are from the mother, and a strong response to material antigens would very likely disrupt the development of the fetus.
 The fetal immune system, then, is not just an immature version of its adult counterpart, but plays its own role.